Paula Reid: CBS News

 In January 2010, Reid moved to New York City and was hired as an intern at CBS News in their Investigative Unit.
 Later that year in June 2010, she became a production secretary for CBS Evening News, a position she held for a year.
 From 2011 to 2014, Reid worked as a digital journalist based out of New York.

 In 2014, Reid moved to Washington, D.C. to cover the Justice Department as a reporter for CBS News.
 Reid covered the 2016 Hillary Clinton email controversy.
 She was one of the few reporters on the ground in Charlottesville, Virginia during the Unite the Right rally, which resulted in a state of emergency being declared by Governor Terry McAuliffe.

 Reid led the CBS News coverage of the Special Counsel investigation of Robert Mueller.
 She also began filling in as a reporter at the White House in 2017.
 During one of the White House press briefings, Press Secretary Sarah Huckabee Sanders stated that Donald Trump could fire Mueller if he wanted to.
 Reid pointed out that this was not legally permitted, "You said the president believes he has the power to fire Robert Mueller.
 Because usually most legal experts believe that he would have to order Deputy Attorney General Rod Rosenstein to fire Mueller, and Rosenstein could, of course, refuse."

 In 2018, Reid pressed Trump on his border policies.
-This involved pointing out that, contrary to what Trump claimed, the Trump administration family separation policy was different to that of previous administrations as the Trump policy prosecuted all individuals who arrived at the border.
+This involved pointing out that, contrary to what Trump claimed, the Trump administration family separation policy was different from that of previous administrations as the Trump policy prosecuted all individuals who arrived at the border.